MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 ## Other references

-**Performance effects of using Microsoft Windows Defender as the primary AMSI solution**
+**Performance effects of using Microsoft Defender as the primary AMSI solution**

 By default, [Microsoft Defender Antivirus](/stay-protected-with-windows-security-2ae0363d-0ada-c064-8b56-6a39afb6a963) (MDAV), an AMSI-capable solution, is automatically enabled and installed on endpoints and devices that are running Windows 10, Windows Server 2016, and later.
 If you haven’t installed an antivirus/anti-malware application, SharePoint Server AMSI integration will work with MDAV.
 If you install and enable another antivirus/anti-malware application, MDAV will automatically turn off.
 If you uninstall the other app, MDAV will automatically turn back on, and the SharePoint Server integration will work with MDAV.